datev-araboghlian/Azurlabo/Desktop/Azurlabo/README.md

-# Azurlabo - Dental Equipment E-commerce
+# Azurlabo - Dental Equipment Website

-A modern e-commerce platform specialized in dental equipment, built with Node.js, Express, and Stripe integration.
+A modern website for showcasing dental equipment, built with Node.js and Express.

 ## Features

-- Product browsing and shopping cart functionality
+- Product browsing and catalog
-- Secure payment processing with Stripe
 - Responsive design for all devices
 - User-friendly interface